 As of January 2020, Open Referral does not specify a taxonomy or detailed filtering information, which means that those who adopt Open Referral may implement a taxonomy filled with jargon, unsuitable for the average community member, rather than a human-centered one, such as that of One Degree.

 Does One Degree use Open Referral's data specification?

 No, although there are similarities in our specifications.
 One Degree has developed its own standards and API because the Open Referral initiative has not been directly applicable to our work.
 We find our specification works for us given the level of user-centered detail and actionable information we want to provide.

 This is not meant to suggest we believe we have all the answers to the very complex problem of sharing resource information between agencies.
-Indeed, for the most part it's not the problem we focus on as an organization.
-Rather, our mission is to empower people to create a path out of poverty for themselves and for their communities, and we do this through a single platform, so they have to go only one place to find the best and most useful information to them.
+Indeed, for the most part, sharing information across resource databases is not the problem we focus on as an organization.
+Rather, our mission is to empower people to create a path out of poverty for themselves and for their communities, and we do this through a single platform, so they only have to visit one place to find the best and most useful information to them.
 We do not want other databases with duplicative or overlapping information or effort to proliferate, which is inherently the result of a project like Open Referral.